CEOFYEAST/FactorioProductionCalculator/README.md

 ## Current Release

-The current release is the User System release; this release was created to show off my progress on the user system including an API, client-side user data store and account views, and server-side MongoDB integration.
-Enjoy!
+The current release is the Production Calculator release; this release was created to show off my progress on the production calculator, which is a core feature of the website.
+The user can create a production chain, add and remove demand from this production chain, clear the chain entirely, and recalculate the time unit of the chain.
+The user's inputs, as well as the intermediary demand calculated as a result of said inputs, are dynamically displayed by the site.
+This new functionality can be found under the "Production Calculator" tab.

+Creating this release involved writing a package, creating an automated testing suite for that package, and coding a visual interface to expose the functionality of the package to the user.

+The current user interface for the calculator is super gross; I plan on revamping all the visuals for the final release.

+## Next Steps

+My plan going forwards is to create a better visual interface for the package, add crafter data calculation to the package, and leverage the user system to store prod chain data in user accounts.

 ## Keep Up With Updates